Scalable Quantum Machine Learning via Multi-layer Fully-Connected Variational Quantum Circuits: Theoretical Details

 \subsection{Fully-connected mixing: global dependency in one step}

-We next consider the fully-connected mixing used in Eq.~\eqref{eq:fully_connected} of our main text, where each block receives information aggregated from \emph{all} blocks at the previous layer.
+We next consider the fully-connected mixing shown in Appendix~\ref{sec:appendix_block_mixing}, where each block receives information aggregated from \emph{all} blocks at the previous layer.
 Formally, we say $g_{\mathrm{fc}}$ is fully connected if, for each block $b$,

 where $\mathcal{M}_b$ is any fixed deterministic combining rule whose output depends on all $B$ inputs in general.

 \begin{theorem}[One-step global receptive field under fully-connected mixing] Consider the recursion \eqref{eq:exchange_recursion} with $g^{(1)}\equiv g_{\mathrm{fc}}$ satisfying \eqref{eq:fully_connected_mixer}.
 Then for any $L\ge 1$ and any output block $b$,